keboola/developers-docs/cli/commands/init/index.md

 kbc init [flags]
 ```

-Initialize local directory of your project and run first [pull](/cli/commands/pull/) from Keboola Connection.
+Initialize a local directory of your project and run the first [pull](/cli/commands/pull/) from Keboola Connection.

-If the command is run without options it will start interactive dialog asking for URL of the Keboola Connection instance
+If the command is run without options, it will start an interactive dialog asking for a URL of the Keboola Connection instance
-you want to use, [Master token](https://help.keboola.com/management/project/tokens/#master-tokens) to your project,
+you want to use, a [master token](https://help.keboola.com/management/project/tokens/#master-tokens) to your project, and
-allowed branches to work with, and will offer you to create GitHub Actions workflows in the directory.
+allowed branches to work with.
+It will offer you to create GitHub Actions workflows in the directory.

 You can choose if the directories will contain object IDs or not.
 Example:
 - path with IDs:    83065-dev-branch/writer/keboola.wr-db-snowflake/734333057-power-bi/rows/734333064-orders